Srecharan/CVAnnotate/README.md

 </p>

 #### Environment Mapping
-The environment mapping process, handled by `bin.py`, captures and catalogs the static elements of the workspace, particularly focusing on bin locations and their spatial relationships.
+The environment mapping process captures and catalogs the static elements of the workspace, particularly focusing on bin locations and their spatial relationships.
 This creates a comprehensive map of the operational environment.

 <p align="center">
   <table>